By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 And in this year of the coronavirus COVID-19 pandemic, the publicity value of the Booker can be expected to have special value.

-In its announcement overnight, the Booker Foundation’s publicists say that when Margaret Atwood and Bernadine Evaristo won last year’s Booker, Atwood’s The Testaments in the following week went from 11,955 to 13,400 unit sales.
+In its announcement overnight, the Booker Foundation’s publicists say that when Margaret Atwood and Bernardine Evaristo won last year’s Booker, Atwood’s The Testaments in the following week went from 11,955 to 13,400 unit sales.
 Evaristo’s Girl, Woman, Other sold 5,980 copies, at the time was more than double all of its sales.
 Girl, Woman, Other now has sold international rights into 32 territories, the Booker says, with its television rights optioned by Potboiler Productions.

 Booker Prize for Fiction 2020 Longlist